dstrohmaier/dstrohmaier.github.io/about/index.md

 ![Picture of David Strohmaier](/assets/images/small_me.jpg)

 I am a research associate in the Natural Language and Information Processing ([NLIP](http://www.cl.cam.ac.uk/research/nl/)) group at the [University of Cambridge](https://cam.ac.uk).
 In this role, I am supported by the Institute for Automated Language Teaching and Assessment ([ALTA](http://alta.cambridgeenglish.org/)).
 My research focusses on natural language processing using neural networks.
-In addition, I have published in social ontology, particularly on the nature of social groups.
+I also have a long-standing interest in decision theory.
+Previously, I have published in social ontology, particularly on the nature of social groups.

 My career path has been highly interdisciplinary.
 I received an MA and in 2018 a PhD in philosophy from the [University of Sheffield](https://www.sheffield.ac.uk/).
 [Prof. Robert Stern](https://www.sheffield.ac.uk/philosophy/people/academic-staff/robert-stern) supervised my PhD thesis.